 - Be a first generation student (neither parent nor student has received a bachelor’s or graduate degree).

-- Be a newly admitted student (for Summer 2017 or Fall 2017) in a degree program at Colorado State University-Fort Collins campus by March 1, 2017.
-(We recommend that you apply for admission by the February 1, 2017 priority application filing date.)
-Currently enrolled students, full-time CSU OnLine students, and/or CSU-Global students are not eligible to apply.
+- Be a newly admitted student (for Summer 2021 or Fall 2021) in a degree program at Colorado State University-Fort Collins campus by March 1, 2021.
+(We recommend that you apply for admission by the February 1, 2021 priority application filing date.) *Currently enrolled students, full-time CSU Online students, and/or CSU-Global students are not eligible to apply.*

 - Demonstrate potential for academic success (as reflected by a high school or transfer Grade Point Average).

-- Document financial need according to the 2017-2018 Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and/or completion of the CSU Institutional/Dreamer Aid Application and supporting financial aid documents
+- Document financial need according to the 2021-2022 Free Application for Federal Student Aid (FAFSA) at fafsa.gov or completion of the ASSET Financial Aid Application and supporting financial aid documents

-- Be a legal resident of Colorado or can be classified as an in state student for tuition purposes in accordance with the Colorado ASSET Bill, Senate Bill 13-033.
-If you are eligible under the Asset Bill, the CSU Dreamer Aid Application will need to be submitted in place of the Institutional Aid Application by March 1, 2017.
+- Be a legal resident of Colorado; OR can be classified as an in state student for tuition purposes in accordance with the Colorado ASSET Bill, Senate Bill 13-033.
+If you are eligible under the Asset Bill, the ASSET Financial Aid Application will need to be submitted in place of the Institutional Aid Application by March 1, 2021; OR be eligible to receive the Native American Legacy Award (https://admissions.colostate.edu/nativeamerican/)

-- Plan to enroll full-time at Colorado State University, Fort Collins campus during the 2017-2018 academic year and subsequent academic years.
+- Plan to enroll full-time at Colorado State University, Fort Collins campus during the 2021-2022 academic year and subsequent academic years.
 Full-time enrollment implies that a student is enrolled in at least 12 regular on-campus credits per semester.
 Test-Out and Audited Courses are not considered regular on-campus credits.
+(Students may be awarded who are entering in summer 2021; however, funds are disbursed only for the fall and spring semesters.
+The award is not available for new students entering the spring 2022 semester.)

-- Be a U.S. citizen or an eligible noncitizen (see FAFSA at www.fafsa.gov for description of eligible noncitizen), or be classified as an in-state student for tuition purposes in accordance with the Colorado ASSET Bill, Senate Bill 13-033.
+- Be a U.S. citizen; OR an eligible noncitizen (see FAFSA at fafsa.gov for description of eligible noncitizen); OR be classified as an in-state student for tuition purposes in accordance with the Colorado ASSET Bill, Senate Bill 13-033.

 - Financial Aid Application.
-Complete the 2017-2018 Free Application for Federal Student Aid (FAFSA), at www.fafsa.gov by March 1, 2017.
+Complete the 2021-2022 Free Application for Federal Student Aid (FAFSA), at fafsa.gov by March 1, 2021.
 List Colorado State University as a school choice to receive the results of your FAFSA.
 Our school code is 001350.
 Submit any additional documents requested by the Office of Financial Aid as soon as possible.
-If you are instead eligible under the Colorado ASSET Bill, the completed Dreamer Aid Application is due by March 1, 2017.
-See your RAMweb.colostate.edu, Financial Aid, 2017-2018, Requirements page for further information or contact the Office of Financial Aid with questions at (970) 491-6321.
+If you are instead eligible under the Colorado ASSET Bill, the completed ASSET Financial Aid Application is due by March 1, 2021.
+See your RAMweb.colostate.edu, Financial Aid, 2021-2022, Requirements page for further information or contact the Office of Financial Aid with questions at (970) 491-6321.